 It is important to maintain your certification.
-Staying certified tells the world you are serious about your profession.
-Certification also lets potential employers know that you are aware of current developments in your field, and that you are interested in remaining up-to-date with new information.
+Continuance of Certification (CoC), also known as recertification, tells the world you are serious about your profession.
+It also lets potential employers know you are aware of current developments in your field, and that you are interested in remaining up-to-date with new information.

 A recertification process is best practice for certification bodies and required for accreditation.
-Therefore Continuance of Certification (CoC) is mandatory.
+Therefore continuance of certification is mandatory.
 Lack of worksheet submission leads to loss of certification.